Shou Sugi Ban 101 – Nakamoto Forestry

 Shou Sugi Ban Maintenance: How Much is Required?

-That depends on whether the owner is okay with color change or not.
-Historically in Japan, no maintenance is done at all until it starts to fall apart after about a hundred years, at which time it is patched or replaced–on average in Japan and North America structures do not stand this long so keep this in mind.
-Over time, the weathering from the elements leaves a beautiful patina, or wabi-sabi aesthetic.
-Either the color change can be accepted or an oil stain applied to freshen it up.
+This depends on whether the owner is okay with color change or not.
+Historically in Japan, no maintenance is done on yakisugi siding until it starts to fall apart after about a hundred years, at which time it is patched or replaced.
+On average in both Japan and North America structures do not stand this long–so keep this in mind.
+Over time, yakisugi weathers from the elements, creating a beautiful patina, or wabi-sabi aesthetic.
+To help maintain yakisugi’s original color and appearance, an oil finish can be applied and freshened up as needed.

-In Japan shou sugi ban is rarely re-oiled.
-However, in the West, fresh color via re-oiling is the cultural norm.
+In the West, fresh color via re-oiling is the cultural norm.
 Westerners typically do not want to see any signs of aging due to a re-painting culture.
 Color longevity is the main subject, but also regular re-oiling will allow the siding to last longer.

 The only other maintenance we recommend is to tighten up fasteners after a few years and then every decade or two over time.
 The substrate and siding will move due to weather and will pull out the fasteners little by little.
 So gently tapping them back in with a hammer will return the siding to a flat plane again.
 But again, this is also optional and often unnecessary.